clearbank/ozoneapi-dev-ui-portal/docs/40-sandbox.md

 ### Step by Step guide to connect to sandbox

 #### Step 1: Pre-Requisites for TPP
-Ensure that the following pre-requisites are met before onboarding onto Marco Polo Bank.
+Ensure that the following pre-requisites are met before onboarding onto ClearBank.
 The TPP has registered on the Directory Sandbox - https://directory.openbanking.org.uk/s/login/ The TPP has at least one software statement created on the Directory Sandbox environment The TPP has at least one transport certificate created for each of its software statements.